adkron/dirtyinformation.com/_posts/2014-2-16-let-your-yes-be-yes-and-your-no-be-no.markdown

 > You: Sure.

 You notice that little tactic about how smart you are.
-You feel for that?
+You fell for that?
 Wow, We've got a lot of work to do.
 We'll save the verbal ego trick detector for another day.
 Today we are going to focus on the possible outcomes of this situation.